 ABOUT THE INSTRUCTOR

 Kim Watt enrolled in her first food forestry course in 2003 and has been hooked ever since.
-She has studied their application in a wide range of contexts, from urban food forests on the BC Coast, to tropical forest gardens in Central America, to high-production farm-scale agroforestry systems.
-She holds certificates in Ecological Gardening, Permaculture Design, Permaculture Education, and Food Forest Design.
+She has studied their application in a wide range of contexts, from urban food forests on the BC Coast, to tropical forest gardens in Central America, to farm-scale agroforestry systems.
+She holds certificates in Ecological Gardening, Permaculture Design, Permaculture Education, and Food Forest Design, as well as a Bachelor’s degree in Environmental Studies and Child & Youth Care.
 Kim has been developing a 1 acre food forest at Thimble Hill since 2017 and is learning a lot in the process.
 She enjoys sharing her love of perennials and supporting others in creating their own edible ecosystems.